LenZeu/NLP_Intro/twitter_analysis/README.md

-### Twitter Stream and and tweet analysis using vader for sentiment analysis
+### Twitter Stream and and Tweet analysis using vader for sentiment analysis